 - Shut down the computer

 - Shut down the computer and power off

-- · Restart the computer
+- Restart the computer

 - Log Off

+- Suspend sleep mode

+- Hibernate hibernate computer if it's possible.

-4.1.6 Pause
+4.1.7 Pause

 Waits for a specified number of milliseconds and then continues executing tasks.
 This action is useful when you want to perform extensive operations that require a delay between actions.